kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 Constraints establish what configurations can exist.
 Structure identifies stable configurations among possibilities.
 Invariance emerges when structure exhibits properties preserved under transformations.
 Emergence occurs when collective behavior transcends components.
 This emergence then constrains the next organizational level.

+Each ladder iteration discovers the [triplet architecture $(\pi, \beta, N)$](/a-constraint-eigenvalue-theory-of-information-matter-and-mind) at its scale: the $\pi$-sector enforces isotropic closure (constraints), the $\beta$-sector enables recursive self-similarity (structure and invariance), and the $N$-sector provides discrete structural resonance (emergence).
+The curvature budget allocates ~1/3 to structural maintenance and ~2/3 to degrees of freedom—the same partition appearing at every scale from genetic codes to cosmological energy distribution.

 The recursion continues until sufficient complexity accumulates.
 At each scale, the ladder operates identically—only parameters change.
 The emerged patterns from lower scales become the constraints for higher scales.
 This bootstrapping builds complexity from simplicity through repeated application of identical progression.

 Agency requires completing many iterations.
 Insufficient recursion produces emerged patterns without navigation capacity.
 Each iteration adds an organizational layer operating at a characteristic maintenance overhead $\eta$.
 When accumulated complexity reaches biological scales at $\eta_{\text{bio}} \sim 0.1$, systems finally achieve agency—goal-directed navigation using emerged patterns to respond to environmental information.